AsafGartner/dotvim_old/README.md

 Requirements:

-1) Install command-t by going to it's bundle directory and executing `rake make`
+1) Install command-t by going to its bundle directory and executing `rake make`